sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 }
 ```

-Undoing `downloadImageAndMetadata` after successfully loading an image should not undo the save.
-With ``Task`` the save would be canceled.
-When selecting `Task` / `Task.detached`, you need to understand if the subtask depends on the parent task in your case.
+Canceling `downloadImageAndMetadata` after successfully loading an image should not cancel the save.
+With `Task` the save would be canceled.
+When selecting `Task` / `Task.detached`, you need to understand whether the subtask depends on the parent task in your case.

-If you need to run an array of operations (for example: load a list of images by an array of URLs) use `TaskGroup`, Create it with `withTaskGroup/withThrowingTaskGroup`:
+If you need to run an array of operations (e.g. load a list of images by an array of URLs), use `TaskGroup`.
+Create it with `withTaskGroup/withThrowingTaskGroup`:

 ```swift
 func loadUserImages(for id: String) async throws -> [UIImage] {